Our Music curriculum

 Half TermYear 7Year 8Year 9Year 10Year 11Year 12Year 13

-Soundtrack - TrailerAnalysis of Set works - Area of Study 2 and Free CompositionCompletion of Performance and Composition courseworkProfessional Practice in the Music IndustrySolo and Ensemble Performance
+3+4PAAE / FanfareGamelan music / Folk musicFilm music - PA&CAnalysis of Set works - Area of Study 2 and Free CompositionCompletion of Performance and Composition courseworkProfessional Practice in the Music IndustrySolo and Ensemble Performance

-Students will commence on a new and exciting curriculum journey from September 2023 which is deigned to ensure the key skills of performing, compsing and appraising are well devloped and embedded throughout Key Stage 3 and Key stage 4:
+Pupils will commence on a new and exciting curriculum journey from September 2023 which is deigned to ensure the key skills of performing, composing and appraising are well developed and embedded throughout Key Stage 3 and Key stage 4: